apegraduate8/jquery-hw/README.md

   - Setup a new express app, and create all the REST routes as a separate router.
   - You should be creating your own API that returns JSON's on the appropriate routes.
-  - You should be asychronously retrieving data from that API with AJAX on the front end.
+  - You should be asychronously retrieving data from that API with fetch on the front end.
   - Create files for all of the views you will need, with some dummy HTML and render them from the correct routes.
   - Hook up postgres to the express application through a separate